Biden, Kishida agree to boost security, economic cooperation amid mounting concerns | Politics

 Biden, Kishida agree to boost security, economic cooperation amid mounting concerns

-The online meeting, the first substantial talks since Kishida became Japan's prime minister in October followed this month's so-called "two-plus-two" discussions at which defense and foreign ministers from the longtime allies pledged increased cooperation against efforts to destabilize the Indo-Pacific region.
+The online meeting, the first substantial talks since Kishida became Japan's prime minister in October followed this month's so-called "two-plus-two" discussions at which defense and foreign ministers from the longtime allies voiced strong concern about China's growing might and vowed to respond if necessary to destabilizing activity in the Indo-Pacific.
 After the meeting, which lasted just under an hour and a half, Kishida said they had agreed to cooperate to realize a free and open Indo-Pacific, to work closely on China and the North Korean missile issue and also to cooperate on Ukraine.

-U.S. President Joe Biden and Japanese Prime Minister Fumio Kishida agreed in a virtual meeting on Friday to boost cooperation on pressing economic and security issues, including China's growing might, North Korea's missiles and Russia's aims in Ukraine.
-The online meeting, the first substantial talks since Kishida became Japan's prime minister in October followed this month's so-called "two-plus-two" discussions at which defense and foreign ministers from the longtime allies pledged increased cooperation against efforts to destabilize the Indo-Pacific region.
+U.S. President Joe Biden and Japanese Prime Minister Fumio Kishida agreed in a virtual meeting on Friday to boost cooperation on pressing economic and security issues, including China, North Korea's missiles and Russia's aims in Ukraine.
+The online meeting, the first substantial talks since Kishida became Japan's prime minister in October followed this month's so-called "two-plus-two" discussions at which defense and foreign ministers from the longtime allies voiced strong concern about China's growing might and vowed to respond if necessary to destabilizing activity in the Indo-Pacific.

 After the meeting, which lasted just under an hour and a half, Kishida said they had agreed to cooperate to realize a free and open Indo-Pacific, to work closely on China and the North Korean missile issue and also to cooperate on Ukraine.
 Kishida also said Japan would host a meeting of the Quad grouping of the United States, Japan, Australia and India in the first half of this year with Biden visiting.

+The talks follow other security-related meetings involving Indo-Pacific leaders - two-plus-two talks between Japan and France on Thursday and between Australian and British foreign and defense ministers on Friday.
+Biden last year hosted a first in-person summit of the Quad grouping at which the leaders presented a united front amid shared concerns about China and vowed to pursue a free and open Indo-Pacific region "undaunted by coercion."

 China has stepped up military and diplomatic pressure to assert its sovereignty over Taiwan, which it claims as its own.
-Japan will beef up its defenses of islands near Taiwan, Kishida said this week, following a promise in October to revise security strategy so as to consider "all options, including possession of so-called enemy-strike capabilities."
+Kishida said this week that Japan would beef up its defenses of islands near Taiwan, comments that followed a promise in October to revise security strategy so as to consider "all options, including possession of so-called enemy-strike capabilities."

 Messaging on China becomes all the more important as Biden and Kishida both face elections this year, for Japan's upper house of parliament in July and the U.S. midterm congressional elections in November.